10 Best Ponds and Swimming Lakes for Connecticut Kids

 The only beach open to the public on Bantam Lake, Sandy Beach offers a shaded picnic area, concession stand, and lifeguards during summer hours.
 Extend your time in the picturesque Litchfield area by camping here, or enjoy water sports, boating, and fishing.
 An entrance fee applies.
 The season typically runs from June through August and season passes are available for frequent visitors.

-Sink your toes in refreshing water or sprawl on soft sand.
+Families can sink their toes in the refreshing water of the biggest lake in Connecticut or sprawl out on the soft sand.
 Have a feast at the nearby picnic tables, grab a sweet treat at the concession stand, make memories at the playground, or row away from the boating dock.
 Entrance fees apply.

 Lake McDonough has lifeguards, changing rooms, a picnic area, and more perks.
 Photo courtesy of The Metropolitan District Hartford, CT

 Close to Hartford and wheelchair accessible, kids enjoy the little, private beach and proximity to wildlife.
 Bring a bike, a picnic, and a fishing pole for an entire day of relaxing fun at the pond.

 4. Burr Pond State Park — Torrington

 Enjoy swimming, boating, fishing, hiking around the pond, grilling in the shaded picnic area, or indulging in something from the concession stand.
 There is no entrance fee for state residents.

 RELATED: Best Water Parks in Connecticut for Kids